Greater Williamsburg Trauma - Informed Community Network

 "Supporting a trauma-aware, resilient and compassionate community"

-Next General Membership Meeting - Mon., Oct.
-9
+Next General Membership Meeting RESCHEDULED - Mon., April 22- In-person only

 All are welcome to attend!
-Meetings are held on the 2nd Monday of every EVEN month from 9 a.m. to 11 a.m. via Zoom.
-Click here to register for our next meeting.
+Hybrid meetings are held on the 2nd Monday of every EVEN month from 9 a.m. to 11 a.m.

 Access all minute meetings & resources relative to our General Members and our GM Meetings here.